OpenBB-finance/OpenBB/openbb_platform/extensions/crypto/README.md

-# Crypto data extension for OpenBB SDK
+# Crypto data extension for OpenBB Platform

 This extension provides a set of commands for crypto data retrieval.